 Panax Ginseng (Asian ginseng) is considered in TCM (Traditional Chinese Medicine) as a yang chi tonic.
-The best form is Asian Korean Red Ginseng, it is an active form of ginseng that is great in improving energy levels, strengthening muscle tone, improving vocal tone in more passive type personalities.
+The best form is Organic Asian Korean Red Ginseng (pictured above), it is an active form of ginseng that is great in improving energy levels, strengthening muscle tone, improving vocal tone in more passive type personalities.
 It has mild androgenic properties that gives natural inner and outer strength boosts.
 Numerous studies demonstrate Panax ginseng’s effectiveness at improving a person’s ability to withstand stress, improve work performance and quality, and enhance cognitive function (mental clarity.)

 It has also been shown to increase adrenocorticotropic hormone (ACTH), which stimulates an increase in adrenal hormone secretion for a powerful boost in energy, strength and stamina.
 It also can counteract the shrinkage of the adrenal gland caused by prescription corticosteroid drugs.
 At Okayama University Medical School, Japan, researchers from the department of pathology discovered that Asian ginseng extract inhibited hydroxyl radical formation.
 This makes Panax ginseng a powerful antioxidant as well.